bgamari/ghc-wiki-import/commentary/compiler/derive-functor.md

 ```

-Deriving `Foldable` instances for GADTs with equality constraints can become murky, however.
+Deriving `Foldable` instances for GADTs with equality constraints could become murky, however.
 Consider this GADT:

 ```